vijayanant/fossick/content/posts/tensorflow-basics.md

   "deep learning"
 ]
 categories = ["Programming"]
+description = "TensorFlow is Google's open source library for numerical computation.
+All computations are represented as Data Flow Graphs.
+The Nodes in the graph represent operations and Edges represent the data-communication between nodes."
 +++

 TensorFlow is Google's open source library for numerical computation.
 All computations are represented as __Data Flow Graphs__.
 The Nodes in the graph represent operations and Edges represent the data-communication between nodes.